Ashuchamp/CSE403-GoBuddy/README.md

 **Extensions:** (a) More chat between users; (b) Possibly one user un-connect or block another; (c) Possibly one user report spam or harrassment on conversation.
 **Exceptions:** (E1) Internet failure while sending message ⇒ ask to try later; (E2) One user has blocked the other ⇒ reject with generic failure.

-### UC‑3: Create and Customize Profile  *(Owner: Ting-Yu Hsu)*
+### UC‑3: Create Profile  *(Owner: Ting-Yu Hsu)*

 **Actors:** User (verified user)
-**Trigger:** User sign in for the first time or choose "edit profile"
+**Trigger:** User sign in for the first time to create profile.
-**Preconditions:** User account was verified.
+**Preconditions:** User account(uw email) was verified.
 **Postconditions:** Profile data are saved and available to be searched.

 **Main flow:**
+1. User click on "edit profile"
-1. User enter a short bio, select activity tags, and upload profile picture.
+2. User enter a username, short bio, select activity tags, and upload profile picture.
-2. System valiadate input.
+3. System valiadate input (eg. must have username, other fields can be skipped).
-3. System store the new profile in the database.
+4. System store the new profile in the database.
-4. Profile become visible to others through searching and browsing.
+5. Profile become visible to other users through searching and browsing.

 **Extensions:** (a) User later edit profile; (b) User ignore uploading photo (default avatar display).
-**Exceptions:** (E1) Invalid or missing input ⇒ show validation error; (E2) Database error ⇒ show save failed message and notice user to try again.
+**Exceptions:** (E1) Invalid or missing input ⇒ show validation error message; (E2) System unable to save edit profile due to internet connection error ⇒ show save failed message and notice user to try again.

 ### UC‑4: Keyword-based activity search  *(Owner: Ray Xu)*